 As you can see, the possibilities with a Japanese rice cooker are endless and can help those who are too lazy to turn on the stove and prepare a gohan (rice).

-• Quiz - Test your knowledge in Japanese cuisine
+• Quiz – Test your knowledge of Japanese Cuisine

-The rice cooker is much cheaper than an electric fryer and I guarantee it is much more advantageous.
+The rice cooker is much cheaper than an electric fryer, and I guarantee it is much more advantageous.
 Do you have your rice cooker?
-Do you intend to buy one?
-Tell us your experience in the comments.
+Do you plan to buy one?
+Share your experience with us in the comments.